 Best Time to Go: Year-round

 Good For: EveryoneContinue to 9 of 10 below.

 09 of 10

-Sainte Marie Island lies just off the coast of eastern Madagascar and until a few years ago, your luggage would be transported from the tiny airport to your hotel on a wheel barrow.
-This tropical paradise boasts sunshine year round, incredibly warm, calm waters, and perfect white sand beaches fringed with palm trees.
-The island was popular haven for pirates during the 17th century.
-You can view humpback whales in season and dive among gorgeous coral gardens, safe from sharks.
+Île Sainte-Marie lies just off the coast of eastern Madagascar and until a few years ago, your luggage would be transported from the tiny airport to your hotel on a wheelbarrow.
+This tropical paradise boasts sunshine all year long, incredibly warm waters, and perfect white sand beaches fringed with palm trees.
+The island was a popular haven for pirates during the 17th century, and there's a pirate cemetery near the main town.
+You can view humpback whales in season (July to September) and dive among gorgeous coral gardens.
 Stay at the upscale eco-resort Princesse Bora; check into Vanivola, a Hotel de Charme; or opt for the budget Baboo Village.

 10 of 10

-The Cape Verde Islands have a distinctive Brazilian vibe thanks to their Portuguese heritage.
-This group of 10 main islands lies just off the coast of Senegal.
-While most visitors come to enjoy the beaches, it's the delicious food, sunshine and morna music that brings them back every year.
-Our pick for the best beach goes to Curralinho beach located on Boa Vista.
-The ocean is warm, the current minimal, diving is spectacular, the waves are perfect for surfing and the beach goes on for miles.
-There are several accommodation choices on the island including a a few all-inclusive resorts.
+Located off the coast of Senegal, Cape Verde comprises 10 volcanic islands blessed with wild, untamed beaches.
+All of the islands are imbued with a distinctive Brazilian flavor, thanks to the country's Portuguese heritage.
+While most visitors come to enjoy the beaches, it's the delicious food, sunshine, and morna music that brings them back every year.
+One of Cape Verde's best beaches is undoubtedly Curralinho Beach, located on the island of Boa Vista.
+The ocean is warm, the current is minimal, the diving is spectacular, and the waves are perfect for surfing.
+There are several accommodation choices on the island including a few all-inclusive resorts.